UMD: A Globally Connected University

 - Completion of 2 semesters at UMD

-- It is recommended that students have completed GERM301 before participating in this exchange.
+- It is recommended that students have completed GERM301 to participate in this exchange.

 Exchange programs are a good fit for students looking for immersion, personal growth, and the opportunity to strengthen qualities such as independence and adaptability.